 A turning point in Shelley's life came in 1994.
 It happened that during the construction of her home, she accidentally fell through the floor joists.
 This fall left her with all the ribs on the left side of her body broken.
 She had to stay at the hospital for months but finally recovered.

 At the time of the accident, Shelley was working as Christine Armstrong in "Coach," from 1989 and 1997.
 She was treated and asked to make followups.
 It was during one of these visits that it was discovered that her liver counts were "off the charts."
-While the cause of the problem was never established, her doctors managed to stabilize her with medication.
+While the cause of the problem was never established, her doctors managed to stabilize her with medicine.

 But this was not the end of Shelley's medical issues.
 She got another medical scare in 1999 when she experienced a sudden esophageal bleed.
 It became apparent that her progressive liver failure was responsible for the bleeding and as such needed a liver transplant.